csalpha/nextjs-tailwind-ecommerce/README.md

        id from backend and show order information on the screen
     3. in styles/globals.css, we added to classes to show error message and successful message

+19. Create Register Screen

+    1. in /api/auth/signup.js, we created a sign up api
+    2. in pages/login.js we changed the href
+    3. in pages/register.js we create a new page to register the user